stdlib_math modulestdlib_math module provides general purpose mathematical functions.

 end program example_math_argd

-argpi
+argpi functionExperimental

 Elemental function.

-computes the phase angle (IEEE circular version) of complex
+argpi computes the phase angle (IEEE circular version) of complex scalar in the interval (-1.0,1.0].

-are such that z = abs(z)*exp((0.0, θ*π))
+The angles in θ are such that z = abs(z)*exp((0.0, θ*π)).

-: Shall be a complex
+z: Shall be a complex scalar/array.

-This is an intent(in)
+This is an intent(in) argument.

 program example_math_argpi